 - ◆ U.S. grievances against China include intellectual property rights protection, forced transfer of technology and cyber-theft.
 (Note that none of these grievances have much to do with trade per se.) - ◆ Intellectual property right protection in China has actually been vastly improved since special intellectual property courts were set up in Beijing, Shanghai and Guangzhou in 2014.
 Economically meaningful fines have begun to be levied on violators of intellectual property rights in China. - ◆ Both Japan and Taiwan in their early stages of economic development did not do much to protect intellectual property rights either.
 But as they changed from being a user and imitator to a creator of intellectual property, they began to enforce intellectual property rights vigorously. - ◆ Intellectual property right protection in China should get even better over time.
+Today, China grants the largest number of patents in the world.
+And Chinese inventors and discoverers will want their intellectual property rights protected.

-- ♦ Forced technology transfer has to do with the Chinese requirements for foreign direct investors in certain industries to take Chinese enterprises as equal joint-venture partners. - ♦ However, the sharing of technology in a joint venture is a voluntary one.
+- ◆ Forced technology transfer has to do with the Chinese requirements for foreign direct investors in certain industries to take Chinese enterprises as equal joint-venture partners. - ♦ However, the sharing of technology in a joint venture is a voluntary one.
 The foreign direct investor will have to weigh the benefits of having a local joint-venture partner versus the costs.
 In any case, the technology used in the current manufacturing process is probably already on the way to becoming obsolete.
 What is more valuable is the next-generation technology that has yet to be implemented.
 This is what the foreign direct investor can still maintain as its own in its home factories and laboratories. - ◆ Forced transfer of technology is fast becoming a moot issue because of recent Chinese liberalisation measures.
 For example, in the automobile manufacturing industry, Tesla has been able to establish a wholly-owned subsidiary in Shanghai to manufacture electric cars; BMW has been able to increase its ownership stake in its China automobile-manufacturing joint-venture to 75 percent; and even though it is now possible for General Motors to buy out its Chinese joint-venture partner, it has indicated that it does not intend to do so.
-Allianz of Germany has been allowed to establish a wholly-owned insurance holding company in China.
+Allianz of Germany has been allowed to establish a wholly-owned insurance holding company in China. - ◆ The expectation is that China will continue to open its economy to trade in goods and services and to both inbound and outbound direct investment.

-- ◆ These latest moves on the part of China and the new, much shortened negative list on foreign direct investment should go a long way towards eliminating the issue of forced technology transfer. - ◆ Commercial cyber-thefts should be vigourously prosecuted, with the collaboration of both governments. - ◆ If Huawei is perceived as a national security risk by the U.S., will the Apple iPhone be considered a national security risk by China eventually?
+- ◆ These latest moves on the part of China and the new, much shortened negative list on foreign direct investment should go a long way towards eliminating the issue of forced technology transfer. - ◆ The best solution is to grant national treatment to all foreign direct investors on a reciprocal basis (with national security consideration being the only exception). - ◆ Commercial cyber-thefts should be vigourously prosecuted, with the collaboration of both governments. - ◆ If Huawei is perceived as a national security risk by the U.S., will the Apple iPhone be considered a national security risk by China eventually?